sitomani/4champ/docs/app_history.md

 ### Version 3.8 September 2024

-New music visualizer added - you can select either the channelbars or amplitude graph from the top right button on the Now playing view.
+New music visualizer added - you can select either the channelbars or amplitude graph from the top right button on the Visualizer view.

 ### Version 3.9 December 2024

 References to Twitter removed from the app.
 Decided not to reference X either, and changed the links to [Mastodon](https://mastodon.social/@4champ) instead.

+### Version 3.10 February 2025

+Add support for looped playback.